jpanther/dectorio/README.md

   ![Mod settings](https://cl.ly/23261B1x1e38/modset.png)

-* Items above marked ^ can be further customised in the config.lua file
+* Items above marked ^ can be further customised in the mod settings dialog

-Check out the [Mod Spotlight video by Xterminator](https://www.youtube.com/watch?v=4OOs8o0dnug) to see the mod in action.
+Check out the [Mod Spotlight video by Xterminator](https://www.youtube.com/watch?v=4OOs8o0dnug) to see the mod in action (note that this features an older version of Dectorio without some of the features mentioned above).

 ## Development